 I think that transparency is exceptionally important.
 If a client is paying hard-earned money for expertly-written pages, they should know the copywriter’s background.
 They should know that the work is being outsourced to India, written by an in-house intern or (hopefully) penned by an experienced wordsmith.

 So, what can clients do for SEO copywriting due-diligence?

-- Get to know the writer who will actually write your copy.
+- Get to know the writer who will write your copy.
 You may have a great relationship with the salesperson or the CEO.
-However, the person you need to “click” with really well is your writer — the person actually controlling your online brand.
+However, the person you need to “click” with is your writer — the person actually controlling your online brand.
 There’s no reason why the writer can’t spend 15 minutes during a sales call explaining what she’s done and her experience.
 If the agency won’t put the writer on the phone, find another agency.

 - Review clips written by your writer.
 If his writing doesn’t turn you on — whether it be too “mechanical,” somewhat unclear, benefit statement-free or not very good, don’t figure that your copy will be different.
 It won’t.

 - Ask about the writing process.
 Good writing shops will insist on a kickoff meeting before the first word is penned.
 This is so the writer can learn about your business, ask about your preferred tone and feel, find out more about your competition and brainstorm possible approaches.
 This foundational step is so crucial that I would distrust any firm that skipped it.
 Yes, it’s really that big of a deal.